Generalised M\"obius Categories and Convolution Kleene Algebras: Introduction

-where the inner summation ranges over $x_1,\dots,x_i$ and $\ell(x)$ indicates the length of the arrow $x$, which is definable in any Möbius category.
-Hence $f^\ast(x)$ maps $f$ over the non-identity arrows in any decomposition of $x$, interleaved with $f^\ast$ on the objects connecting these arrows (or loops on the corresponding identity arrows), and it chooses the ``best'' among the weights of these decompositions.
+where the inner summation ranges over $x_1,\dots,x_i$ and $\ell(x)$ indicates the length of the non-identity arrow $x$.
+Hence $f^\ast(x)$ maps $f$ over the non-identity arrows in any decomposition of $x$, interleaved with $f^\ast$ on the objects connecting these arrows (or on the corresponding identity arrows); it multiplies the weights along chains of arrows and chooses the ``best'' among the weights of these decompositions.
+Similar constructions are familiar from path algorithms or dynamic programming.
+Yet note that the notion of length needed for this recursive definition means that this star is not suitable for weighted relations or matrices, where the underlying category (the pair groupoid) lacks a non-trivial notion of length.
+The star must then be defined by other means, as explained in \autoref{ex:conv-kas}.

-Our main technical contribution (\cref{thm:main-theorem}) is the proof that the convolution algebra on $K^C$ is a Kleene algebra whenever $C$ is a Möbius category (or relational Möbius monoid) and $K$ a Kleene algebra.
-The Möbius conditions guarantee that the sum over all decompositions of $x$ remains finite, that the star axioms on $K^C$ can be verified by induction on $\ell(x)$, and that the proof works for multiple objects as in intervals over posets or in graphs.

-To demonstrate the versatility of the general construction of the Kleene star on Möbius catoids, we provide a similar convolution algebra for Conway semirings~\cite{Conway71,BloomE93} (\cref{thm:conway-semirings}), semirings (not necessarily idempotent) with equational star axioms that feature prominently in the formal power series literature~\cite{DrosteK09}.
-Generalising a construction by Sedlár~\cite{Sedlar24}, we also show (\cref{thm:main-theorem-kat}) that the convolution Kleene algebra on any Möbius category, constructed along the lines of \cref{thm:main-theorem}, forms a Kleene algebra with tests ~\cite{Kozen00}, a formalism popular for program verification.
+To demonstrate the versatility of the general construction of the Kleene star in \autoref{thm:main-theorem}, we provide variants for $\ast$-continuous Kleene algebras~\cite{Kozen94} (\autoref{thm:star-cont-ka-star}) and Conway semirings~\cite{Conway71,BloomE93} (\autoref{thm:conway-semirings}).
+The latter are semirings with equational star axioms that feature prominently in the formal power series literature~\cite{DrosteK09}.
+As a contextualisation, we derive the recursive star axioms in convolution quantales based on arbitrary relational monoids (\autoref{prop:conv-star}), using the standard Kleene star for quantales formalised as a sup of powers.
+Generalising an observation by Sedlár~\cite{Sedlar24}, we also show (\autoref{thm:main-theorem-kat}) that any convolution Kleene algebra constructed along the lines of \autoref{thm:main-theorem} forms a Kleene algebra with tests, a formalism popular for program verification~\cite{Kozen97}.